prettier/prettier/docs/webstorm.md

 ---

 ## Version 2018.1 and above
-Webstorm now comes with prettier integration by default.
+Webstorm now comes with a Prettier integration by default.
+For older versions, please follow the instructions below.

 ## SetUp